Muslims across the world have commenced the celebration of the Eid ul-Adha – the festival of sacrifice and feasting.

 According to the Quran, Ibrahim – known as Abraham in the bible – and his wife Sarah had a son after many years of praying to be blessed with a child.
 However, Allah asked Ibrahim to sacrifice his son as an act of devotion.
 The couple travelled to Mecca to undertake the sacrifice – a route followed on the Hajj pilgrimage.
 But at the last minute, Allah told Ibrahim not kill his son but rather provided him with a ram to sacrifice.

 According to the Islamic Scholars, for the good deed of the sacrifice to count, every person has to contribute a portion each.
 Since a goat equals one portion, a big family would opt for a cow or camel instead as both animals equal seven portions respectively.
-Families then divide up the meat to use during the feast with their family and friends; to distribute to closed ones not present at the gathering and neighbours; and lastly, to the poor.
+Families then divide up the meat to use during the feast with their family and friends; to distribute to close friends and relatives not present at the gathering and neighbours; and lastly, to the poor.
 Families who have not conducted a sacrifice will often purchase halal meat for their meal and donate money to charity instead.

 The celebration begins with a special prayer, ‘Salat al-Eid’, followed by a sermon called a khutbah.
 Traditionally, this is followed by the sacrifice.
 The rest of the day is devoted to visiting the houses of friends and family.
 Worshippers exchange the traditional Arabic greeting, ‘Eid Mubarak’ (‘have a blessed Eid’) and swap gifts.